 \section{Abstract}

 Long-period radio transients (LPTs) represent a recently uncovered class of Galactic radio sources exhibiting minute-to-hour periodicities and highly polarised pulses of second-to-minute duration.
-Their phenomenology does not fit exactly in any other class, although it might resemble that of radio magnetars or of white dwarf (WD) radio emitting binary systems.
-Notably, two LPTs with confirmed multi-wavelength counterparts have been identified as synchronised white dwarf–M dwarf binaries (polars).
-Meanwhile, systems such as AR\,Scorpii and \jlpt{} exhibit short-period pulsations in a hr-tight orbit, with polarized radio emission proposed to be generated by the interaction of the WD magnetosphere with the low-mass companion wind.
+Their phenomenology does not fit exactly in any other class, although it might resemble that of radio magnetars or white dwarf (WD) radio emitting binary systems.
+Notably, two LPTs with confirmed multi-wavelength counterparts have been identified as WD -- M dwarf binaries.
+Meanwhile, systems such as AR\,Scorpii and \jlpt{} exhibit short-period pulsations in hrs-tight orbits, with polarised radio emission proposed to be generated by the interaction of the WD magnetosphere with the low-mass companion wind.

-Here we demonstrate that both LPTs and WD binary pulsars can be explained within a single geometric model in which radio emission is triggered when the magnetic pole of a rotating white dwarf intersects its companion’s wind in the binary orbital plane.
-We use a 36-year timing baseline to infer the orbital period and binary geometry solely from radio data of \gpmlpt{}, the longest-active LPT known.
+Here, we investigate the longest-lived LPT known, \gpmlpt{}, demonstrating that it has a $\sim$8.75\,hr orbital period.
+We show that its radio pulses can be modelled in the same geometric framework as WD binary pulsars, in which radio emission is triggered when the magnetic axis of a rotating WD intersects its companion’s wind in the binary orbital plane.
+We use a 36-year timing baseline to infer the orbital period and binary geometry from radio data alone.
 The model naturally predicts its intermittent emission and double-pulse structure.
 Crucially, we show that the beat period between the spin and the orbit matches the observed pulse substructure and polarisation signatures, providing strong support for the model.
-Applying this model to the WD binary pulsar \jlpt\, it can also reproduce the system emission and geometry.
-Our results place \gpmlpt{}, and other LPTs in general and radio emitting WD binaries, at different stages of a continuum between intermediate and synchronised polars, suggesting a unified population of magnetic WD binaries driving coherent radio emission.
+Applying it to the WD pulsar \jlpt{}, it successfully reproduces the emission profile and geometry as well.
+Our results suggest analogous emission-site geometries in these related classes of binary system --- a possibility we extend to the broader LPT / WD pulsar population.